 Michael has appeared as lead counsel before all levels of the Alberta Court, including the Alberta Court of Appeal, as well as the Federal Court, the Supreme Court of the Northwest Territories, the Nunavut Court of Justice and the Nova Scotia Supreme Court.
 Michael has extensive experience as lead counsel in mediations as well as both domestic and international arbitrations, including the International Chamber of Commerce Court of Arbitration.
 Michael’s international experience also includes appearing before both the English High Court of Justice, Queen’s Bench Division, Commercial Court and the Supreme Court of the Commonwealth of the Bahamas as lead instructing solicitor.
-He has a wealth of experience managing all aspects of disputes, from initial strategy through pleading, records disclosure, discovery questioning, interlocutory applications, trials and appeals, and also regularly writes and presents on a variety of substantive and procedural litigation topics.

-Michael is regularly consulted for advice both on “litigation proofing” initiatives at their inception, as well as strategy and tactics when disputes are either anticipated or formally underway.
+A regular aspect of Michael's practice is providing counsel on both “litigation proofing” initiatives at their inception, as well as strategy and tactics when disputes are either anticipated or formally underway.
 For example, Michael was recently involved in setting the strategy that allowed very successful and early resolution of an approximately $300M dispute with a contractor when a client cancelled one of their projects mid-construction.

 Michael has extensive experience in disputes involving corporate issues such as shareholder rights and remedies (including dissenting shareholder actions); directors and officers duties, including fiduciary duties; oppression and derivative remedies; and breach of confidence and non-competition actions.